ABOUT OUR WINERY

 1978

 Panagiotis Stylianoudakis, born in 1978, grew up surrounded by vineyards and inherited the passion and sincerity for winemaking from his father.
-After studying Oenology in Athens, and at the age of 22, he moved the old winery to a new building with updated oenological equipment.
-Panagiotis combined the scientific knowledge from his studies with the deep-rooted knowhow in winemaking and marked his own path.'
+After studying Oenology in Athens, and at the age of 22, he moved the old winery to a new building with modern oenological equipment.
+Panagiotis combined the scientific knowledge from his studies with the deep-rooted knowhow in winemaking and marked his own path.

 2014

-Panagiotis expanded the vineyard to include well acclimatized to our terroir international grape varieties, such as Syrah and Sauvignon blanc, and also indigeneous grape varieties, such as Assyrtiko and Avgoustiatis, with amazing potential in winemaking.
+The vineyard was expanded, introducing to include both French grape varieties (e.g. Syrah, Sauvignon blanc)and indigeneous grapes varieties, such as Assyrtiko and Avgoustiatis, with amazing potential in winemaking.

 Vineyards & winery facilities